RelationalAI SDK for Go

 model := "def R = \"hello\", \"world\""

-name := "hello" // model name
+name := "hello" // Model name

-database := "my-database"
+database := "my_database"

-engine := "my-engine"
+engine := "my_engine"

-// create reader from string
+// Create a reader from a string.

 r := strings.NewReader(model)

-// load the model
+// Load the model.

 rsp, err := client.LoadModel(database, engine, name, r)